Horizon-Avionics/Horizon-H1/README.md

 For the most part, this will all be explained over on the software repo, but a short synopsis will be provided below.

+In short, we have 3 micro-controllers, the MMCU, the TMCU, and the NMCU.
+Each one of these MCU's is responsible for a different aspect of the functionality of the flight computer.

+- **The TMCU**

+​	The TMCU is responsible for a number of different things.
+It takes in all the raw data from the IMU, Baro and the GPS data and sending it to the MMCU via SPI for filtering and logging.

+- **The NMCU**

+- **The MMCU**

 ------